Millington-Holi7/snake-client/README.md

 - Use your WASD keys to navigate your snake up, down, left, or right.
 - Don't hit the sides or yourself or the game finishes.
 - Press CTRL + C to exit.
-- Most inportant, enjoy the game.
+- Most importantly, enjoy the game.